Description

 method of the BBox

-struct is used to adjust the bounding box to align with a specified grid distance.
-This can be useful for ensuring that the bounding box aligns with a grid or other regular spacing, which is often necessary in game development for consistency and precision.
+struct is used to adjust the bounding box to align with a specified grid size.
+This is particularly useful in scenarios where you need to ensure that the bounding box aligns with a grid, such as in level design or physics simulations where objects need to be snapped to a grid for consistency.

 Usage